I Built a Documentation Tool Because a Copyright Claim Had No Paper Trail

 TrackDataPad didn’t start as an edge micro-SaaS idea.
 It started with a blown sugar video.

-I was editing footage of a chef shaping molten isomalt — delicate, glass-like structures bending under heat.
-I found a track on Pixabay labeled “no copyright,” uploaded the video, and it got flagged.
+I was editing footage of a chef shaping molten isomalt: delicate glass-like structures bending under heat.
+I found a track on Pixabay labeled “no copyright,” uploaded the video, and it got flagged on YouTube.

 If the track was covered by the Pixabay license, what exactly was going on?
 A quick search confirmed I should dispute the claim.
-I went looking for the certificate Pixabay provides at download, but couldn’t find it on my hard drive.
-Going back to the track page to download it again, I hit another wall — no certificate available.
+But when I went back to the track page to download it again, I hit another wall: no certificate available.

 That sent me down a rabbit hole.
-I learned that Pixabay distinguishes between Content ID and non-Content ID tracks.
+Pixabay distinguishes between Content ID and non-Content ID tracks.
 Content ID tracks get a shield icon and a downloadable certificate you can submit with YouTube disputes.
 Non-Content ID tracks have neither.
-Claims can still come in on them — through third-party registrations or automated detection — but when they do, disputes are handled manually using the standard Pixabay license instead of a pre-generated certificate.
+Claims can still come in on them; through third-party registrations or automated detection.
+But when they do, disputes are handled manually using the standard Pixabay license instead of a pre-generated certificate.

 So what was I supposed to paste into the dispute field?